-- In a large mixing bowl, whisk together oil, spices, and salt.
+- In a large mixing bowl, whisk together oil, salt, and optional garlic and/or spices.
 Add potatoes to bowl, and using a spatula or clean hands, toss to evenly coat with oil mixture.

 - Spread potatoes on a baking sheet in a single layer.
 Roast 20-25 minutes or until potatoes begin to brown and are easily pierced with a fork.
+Sprinkle with optional parmesan cheese and/or fresh chopped herbs.
 Enjoy!